12 Days of Christmas

 Affiliate Disclosure: Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
 It will not change your cost.
 As an Amazon Associate, I earn from qualifying purchases.
 For more information, see my disclosures page.)

-I have divided the activities for the 12 Days of Christmas into categories to make it easier to find activities that will work for your family.
+I have divided the 12 Days of Christmas activities into categories to make it easier to find activities that will work for your family.

 - Walk through some Christmas lights or walk through your neighborhood to see your neighbor’s Christmas lights.